 THOUSAND OAKS, Calif. – Change can be difficult, especially when it comes to a departure from a consistent and familiar aspect of one's career.

 Thomas Brown has coached running backs at every stop of his coaching career between college and the NFL, except for his first year of his coaching career when he served as an assistant strength and conditioning coach at his alma mater, Georgia.
-Factor in that he began playing the position when he was eight years old, and the 35-year-old Brown has been around the position in some capacity for 27 years, or 80 percent of his life.
+Factor in that he began playing the position when he was eight years old, and the 35-year-old Brown has been around the position in some capacity for 27 years, or nearly 80 percent of his life.

 So when Rams head coach Sean McVay approached Brown – last year the assistant head coach/running backs coach – about moving over to coach tight ends, there was some natural apprehension.